isc-projects/stork/changelog_unreleased/6-sto-01-004-wp1-html-injection-via-daemon-version.md

 [func] piotrek
     Changed the way the Kea daemon version information is displayed in the UI.
-This mitigates the possibility of HTTP injection attack.
+This mitigates the possibility of an HTTP injection attack.
     (Gitlab #6)